 t.124 No penalty can be imposed until after an enquiry has been held in the course of which the parties concerned have been called on to give their explanation of the occurrence either verbally or in writing, within a reasonable interval of time, suited to the time and place.
 After this time limit has expired, the penalty may be imposed.

 4. Method of decision

-t.125 The decisions of all juridical authorities are made according to the vote of the majority; should the votes be divided equally, the president has a casting vote.
+t.125 The decisions of the juridical authorities of competitions are by majority vote, the chairman (president) having the casting vote in case of a tie.